Aboriginal or Torres Strait Islander:

 In the context of bowel cancer screening, the percentage of people who returned a positive NBCSP screening test (warranting further assessment) that underwent a diagnostic assessment and were diagnosed with cancer, measured 12 months after the defined period.

-Each state and territory is divided into several regions based on their relative accessibility to goods and services (such as general practitioners, hospitals and specialist care) as measured by road distance.
+Each state and territory is divided territory is divided into 5 classes of remoteness based on their relative accessibility to goods and services (such as to general practitioners, hospitals and specialist care) as measured by road distance.
+These regions are based on the Accessibility/Remoteness Index of Australia and defined as Remoteness Areas by the Australian Statistical Geographical Standard (ASGS) (from 2011 onwards) in each Census year.
+The 5 Remoteness Areas are Major cities, Inner regional, Outer regional, Remote and Very remote.

 Testing or examination of asymptomatic individuals for a specific cancer.
 The screening process may be indiscriminate, opportunistic (during a routine health check) or systematic.
 See also population-based cancer screening.